 The coordinators of this programme, the performance theorist and musicologist Bojana Cvejić and the musician and dramaturg Alain Franco have devised a one-year long trajectory of research inputs from a number of guests invited to give workshops, seminars and lectures.
 Among the invited choreographers, dancers, composers, musicologists, philosophers and writers are Michael Beil, Jonathan Burrows, Mette Edvardsen, Tristan Garcia, Mette Ingvartsen, Janne-Camilla Lyster, Luk Vaes, Kristien Van den Brande, Myriam Van Imschoot & Marcus Bergner, Daniel Linehan & Stefan Prins, and François Nicolas.
 Each guest will unfold a particular approach, a set of ideas and materials.
 In addition to the collective research practice they will carry out, Cvejić and Franco will maintain the consistency and continuity of the collective thematic platform in which the research projects of the participants are embedded.

 Candidates are invited to apply on the basis of specific artistic interest in exploring choreography/dance/performance in relation to experimental music and poetry.
 Their research projects should be thematically linked and sourced from the investigation of reflective orality/aurality.
-The aim of the program is to provide an opportunity for an in-depth investigation of a choreographic and performance problem related to the topic of study.
-Thus, the program extends the research phase prior to production in order to sharpen the focus and investigate thoroughly the possibilities the artist will later realize in creation after the end of the program.
+The aim of the programme is to provide an opportunity for an in-depth investigation of a choreographic and performance problem related to the topic of study.
+Thus, the programme extends the research phase prior to production in order to sharpen the focus and investigate thoroughly the possibilities the artist will later realise in creation after the end of the programme.
 The outcomes of the research could be one of the following: